awslabs/idf-modules/modules/testing/integration-tests/README.md

 ### Deployment
 It is recommended that you do not deploy your integration test module in the same region/account you deploy the rest of your modules to.
 Use a different target region and/or account to avoid resource conflicts during invocations of the integration tests pipeline.

+#### Considerations
+This module can only be deployed in parallel if all modules use are using generic environment variables e.g. `SEEDFARMER_PARAMETER_*`.
+If you are using modules with non-generic variables this module can instead be deployed as a standalone deployment using `cdk deploy`.

 **Account mapping alias must be one of `["integ","integration","integ-tests", "integration-tests",]` for the integration test to work properly**

 [Example deployment manifest using an alias for integration tests region](../../../manifests/example-integration-tests/deployment.yaml):